-For more detailed information about the resources described above, see the Subscription Databases page of this research guide.
+For more detailed information about the resources described above, see the Free & Subscription-Based Databases page of this research guide.

-If you need assistance with international investment law research, visit the reference desk, located in the Reading Room on the second floor of the Williams Library.
-Or contact the library's International and Foreign Law Department by phone (202-662-4195) or by email (firstname.lastname@example.org).
-Students, faculty, and staff of the Georgetown Law Center may chat with a librarian online or request a research consultation.
+If you need assistance with international investment law research, visit the Research Help page of the Georgetown University Law Library's website.
+Or contact the Law Library's International and Foreign Law Department by phone (202-662-4195) or by email (firstname.lastname@example.org).
+Georgetown Law Center students may schedule a one-on-one research consultation with a librarian.

 For advice on researching the resolution of international commercial disputes between private parties, consult the Law Library's guide to International Commercial Arbitration.